tsilva/curriculum-vitae/README.md

 - **TLDR:** Community Website for Karate Club
 - **Start:** 2005
 - **Client:** Clube de Karate da Maia
+- **Role:** Full-stack Developer
 - **Technologies:** Joomla, PHP, MySQL

-Established the club's presence in the World Wide Web, providing a way to get it closer to it's members and the general public.

-Solution was provided via a website implemented using the Joomla framework, using the PHP scripting language, and a MySQL database.
+Created a website for the Clube de Karate da Maia, a local karate club where I trained for many years.
+The website was implemented using the Joomla framework, leveraging PHP as the scripting language and a MySQL database for data management.

-Learned to customize the Mambo/Joomla Content Management System to provide the functionalities a regular community website needs.
+Through this project, I gained experience in customizing the Mambo/Joomla Content Management System to provide essential functionalities for a community-oriented website.

 ---